A smart home is any regular home that uses smart products to carry out automated functions – like turning on your lights automatically.

 A lot of smart products can be set to timers or schedules, which means you don't have to remember to switch things off to save power.

 A smart home is a more secure home thanks to self-locking doors that log every entry, video doorbells with real-time notifications, and more.

 Keen to learn more about what smart homes can do?
-Find out how to automate your home lighting and your home security.
+Find out how to automate your home lighting.

 Smart products work like any other appliance or gadget, but with extra features thanks to wireless technology.
 They also work differently depending on the wireless technology – or ‘protocol' – they use.